ecupaio/dcgffl/_power-rankings/season-24-power-rankings-week-4.md

 - team: _teams/s24-carolina-blue.md
   record: 3-1
   text: |-
-    Fernando: While I was cussing up a storm for giving Tony Stuart a high five, I saw that y’all were having a cute little game against Daffodilfs and won in overtime.
+    Fernando: While I was cussing up a storm for giving Tony Stewart a high five, I saw that y’all were having a cute little game against Daffodilfs and won in overtime.
 But let’s be honest: you only won in overtime when they had an injured Hotchkiss???
 It should have gone more like this:

     ![](https://media2.giphy.com/media/v1.Y2lkPTc5MGI3NjExMzQ0ZmRjMmM0MTVmYjI5NzM5YmMwNmI0NWZlYmNmODJmNzRiMGQ3OCZjdD1n/26n6Mr1bkvZNAJup2/giphy.gif)
 - team: _teams/s24-maroon.md